-The quintessential globetrotter, Madonna’s world-class approach to research and account planning took her from Melbourne to London, New York, Los Angeles and back again.
+The quintessential globetrotter, Madonna’s world-class approach took her from Melbourne to London, New York, Los Angeles and back again.

 For more than 16 years, she held senior and head of department positions at The New York Times, Fox News Media, Ogilvy & Mather, and Leo Burnett.